 The Panasonic UB700 fuses a conventional design that will fit into any entertainment centre, or happily sit on display, with the essential connectivity to bring the glory of Ultra HD Blu-ray to your 4K HDR TV.
 There's twin HDMI so you can separate audio into your AV receiver if you want to.

 While the UB700 doesn't have the audio focus or the connections of the UB900, it retains the same picture quality, while being much more affordable.
 It offers wonderful handling of the latest optical discs, it offers 4K content from streaming services (if you need them), without looking quite as strange as the Samsung K8500's curved design.
-The user interface is a little ugly and the remote could be better, but as a complete package, it's the video quality that shines through.
+The user interface is ugly however and the remote could be better, but we can't fault the video quality.

 Read the full review: Panasonic DMP-UB700 review